 The Objects of the Charity are to promote the advancement of the education of the public in matters of anti-social behaviour, road, personal and community safety with a view to reducing the numbers and seriousness of road accidents and incidents of crime.

 At 31st March 2021 GIFT (Gwent) had two Trustees.
 Nigel Stephens, Assistant Chief Officer Resources, who is a Chief Constable member of staff, acting as Trustee/Director and a second Trustee, Rhodri Williams who is acting as the independent chair.

 The liability of Members is limited to £1, being the amount that each Member undertakes to contribute to the assets of the Charity in the event of it being wound up.
-If the Charity is dissolved, the assets (if any) remaining after provision has been made for all its
+If the Charity is dissolved, the assets (if any) remaining after provision has been made for all its liabilities must be applied in one or more of the following ways:

-- (i) By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects: - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.
+- (i) By transfer to one or more other bodies established for exclusively charitable purposes within, the same as or similar to the Objects; - (ii) Directly for the Objects or charitable purposes within or similar to the Objects; or - (iii) In such other manner consistent with charitable status as the Commission approves in writing in advance.